 What can I expect from Psychotherapy at Elite DNA Behavioral Health?

 You can expect to be understood and supported in whatever you share.
 There is no right or wrong answer when it comes to dialogue and discussion during talk therapy.
 The facilitator of a session may ask some questions to help you get started.
-In other cases, you may talk about whatever is on your mind, and the discussion will stem from there.
+In other cases, you may talk about whatever is on your mind, and the discussion will flow from there.

 You should never feel forced or pushed by a therapist to discuss events or experiences you are not yet ready to address.
 If a therapist asks a question that you feel uncomfortable answering, you can simply state that you do not wish to discuss it.
 A therapist may try to guide discussions, allowing you to make connections between experiences, thoughts, and behaviors, but a therapist will not force you to discuss things you do not wish to discuss.

 Five Signs Your Relationship Can Benefit from Couples’ Counseling

 After a Hurricane: Getting Help for Weather Related PTSD